2019 Duquesne Dukes football team

 The 2019 Duquesne Dukes football team represented Duquesne University as a member of the Northeast Conference (NEC) during the 2019 NCAA Division I FCS football season.
 They were led by 15th-year head coach Jerry Schmitt and played their home games at Arthur J. Rooney Athletic Field.
 Duquesne compiled an overall record of 6–5 with a mark of 4–3 in conference play, tying for third place in the NEC.

-Previous season

-The Dukes finished the 2018 season 9–4, 5–1 in NEC play to be NEC co-champions with Sacred Heart.
-Due to their head-to-head win over Sacred Heart, they received the NEC's automatic bid to the FCS playoffs where they defeated Towson in the first round before losing in the second round to South Dakota State.

 Preseason

 Preseason coaches' poll

 The NEC released their preseason coaches' poll on July 24, 2019.
 The Dukes were picked to finish in first place.

 Preseason All-NEC team

 The Dukes had nine players at eight positions selected to the preseason all-NEC team.